Top of the Verse magazine, Spring 2950 edition

 But the Vox Populi newspapers now greeting pilots entering the system paint a different picture, one that promises a future where the residents of Delamar might trade their claustrophobia for open sky.

-The planet has always been green but uninhabitable; a mixture of heat and gases making life (and mining) incredibly unprofitable.
-This has historically been the shield that kept Levski safe and boring.
+The planet has always been green but uninhabitable; a mixture of heat and gases making life (and mining) incredibly arduous.
+It was, however, only after the depletion of resources made mining unprofitable with then-current technology that Nyx I was abandoned.

 With no real alternative to asteroid mining as the sole reason to visit the system, there hasn't been any pressure on the part of the UEE to deal with Levski's autonomy.